mvysny/mvysny.github.io/_posts/2024-5-16-ubuntu-rpi.md

 ### Disk encryption

-The RPI SD Card image comes with two partitions:
+The Ubuntu Raspberry PI SDCard image comes with two partitions:

 1. `/dev/mmcblk0p1` of type `vfat` mounted to `/boot/firmware` - this contains RPI firmware bits which allow RPI to boot up.
 2. `/dev/mmcblk0p2` of type `ext4` mounted to `/` which contains the root FS.